Calling it quits: Early lease cancellationsOctober 8, 2020

-The property market has been labelled a buyer’s market for most of 2020.
-Even though this year has proven to be disastrous in many respects, many factors have been beneficial for property buyers.
+The property market was labelled a buyer’s market for most of 2020.
+Even though the year proved to be disastrous in many respects, many factors were beneficial for property buyers.
 From the historically low interest rates and the adjustment of the property transfer threshold, to lowered property prices, the market opened its doors to buyers (at least figuratively speaking for most of the year due to lockdown regulations).

 The most obvious reason for choosing to continue renting property is finances.
 Buying a home requires access to funds in order to qualify for a home loan, and a commitment to a continued expense over many years, as you pay off your home loan.
 Choosing to rent will also allow you to lower your debt-to-income ratio which will ensure that you have more lending options open to you in the future.